Codessmasher/TRIKL/README.md

 You may also see any lint errors in the console.

 # Features
--Loading Effect is used
+- Loading Effect.\
--Text Overlay and draggable
+- Text Overlay and draggable.